kpoduska/PoduskaLab/content/pages/9acbc_msc.md

 <br>

-We (Dr. Stephanie MacQuarrie, Dr. Kris Poduska, and Dr. Kelly Hawboldt) are recruiting two MSc students at Memorial University of Newfoundland (MUN) to work on the nitrogen functionalization and surface tailoring of biochars  for CO₂/CH₄ capture and for use in low-carbon construction materials.
-This work would be conducted with co-supervision with colleagues at Cape Breton University.
+We (<a href="https://www.macquarrieresearch.ca/">Dr. Stephanie MacQuarrie</a>, <a href="about.html">Dr. Kris Poduska</a>, and <a href="https://www.mun.ca/engineering/about/our-people/kelly-hawboldt/">Dr. Kelly Hawboldt</a>) are recruiting two MSc students at Memorial University of Newfoundland (MUN) to work on the nitrogen functionalization and surface tailoring of biochars  for CO₂/CH₄ capture and for use in low-carbon construction materials.
+This work would be conducted through Memorial with co-supervision from Cape Breton University.

 <h2>Qualifications</h2>